SAP-samples/btp-terraform-samples/released/discovery_center/mission_4371/step1/README.md

-# Discovery Center Mission: Develop a CAP-based (multitenant) application using GenAI and RAG (4371)
+# Discovery Center Mission: Develop a CAP-based (multitenant) application using GenAI and RAG (4371) - Step 1

 ## Overview